 Second growth wood, or vintage, is markedly different from antique wood.
 A Field Guide explains that loggers replanted trees in the 19th and 20th centuries to make up for the decimated ancient forests, which were then logged at less-mature stages.
 The Audubon Society says that while old-growth forests naturally occurred, these second growth forests were created for enterprise and in response to the widespread harvesting of ancient wood.
 As such, the ecosystem surrounding old growth forests is diminished; instead of lush, biodiverse undergrowth, second growth trees are often planted in rows, left to grow short lives like beds of corn.

 Liberman says that reclaimed wood can also just be generic, newer lumber taken from newer structures that are repurposed.
 While this wood is significantly less rich in color and texture than old or even second growth wood, it is nonetheless reclaimed.
 This fresher wood, though, is not as prized as ancient or vintage.
 For many, the most important reclaimed wood is old growth because of its unique qualities.

 Old growth vs. second growth forests in Alaska

 (John Schoen for Audubon’s Ecological Atlas of Southeast Alaska)

 Onto the next term - ‘salvaged’

 The term ‘salvaged’ is often confused with ‘reclaimed’.
-“To salvage wood” is often used in place of “reclaiming”-- Liberman uses the two verbs interchangeably -- however, salvaged wood is different.
+“To salvage wood” is often used in place of “reclaiming.”
+However, salvaged wood is different.
 Zenporium Furnishings & Accessories explains that though it can be from old growth or second growth trees, salvaged wood does not originate in human-made structures.

 Longleaf Lumber gives many examples of the origins of salvaged wood: